Nassim Ben Khalifa

-Nassim Ben Khalifa (born 13 January 1992) is a Swiss professional footballer who plays as a forward for the J1 League club Avispa Fukuoka.
+Nassim Ben Khalifa (born 13 January 1992) is a Swiss professional footballer who plays as a forward, most recently for J1 League club Avispa Fukuoka.

 Club career

 Grasshoppers

 Ben Khalifa started playing football with local team Nyon, Gland and Lausanne-Sport before joining Grasshoppers after being recommended by Stéphane Chapuisat and this was the start of his professional career.

 Ben Khalifa made his debut with Grasshoppers in the Swiss Super League on 7 March 2009, at the age of 17, where he played the last 11 minutes in the game against FC Sion.
 He scored his first Super League goal in his fourth game, on 19 July 2009, also against Sion.
 Until he left Grasshopper at the end of the 2009–10 season, Ben Khalifa played a total of 28 league matches and scored eight goals.
 The club would find themselves in the financial difficulties and would need to sell him.
 As a result of moving, the sale of Ben Khalifa helps the club solve their financial difficulties.